xonsh/xonsh/docs/tutorial.rst

 The up and down keys search history matching from the start of the line, much like they do in the IPython shell.

 Tab completion is present as well.
-In Python-mode you are able to complete based on the variable names in the current builtins, globals, and locals, as well as xonsh languages keywords & operator, files & directories, and environment variable names.
+By default Python-mode you are able to complete based on the variable names in the current builtins, globals, and locals, as well as xonsh languages keywords & operator, files & directories, and environment variable names.
 In subprocess-mode, you additionally complete on any file names on your ``$PATH``, alias keys, and full BASH completion for the commands themselves.

+xonsh also provides a means of modifying the behavior of the tab completer.
+More detail is available on the `Tab Completion page <tutorial_completers.html>`_.

 Customizing the Prompt
 ======================